apache/storm/docs/Tutorial.md

 There are a few other things going on in the `execute` method, namely that the input tuple is passed as the first argument to `emit` and the input tuple is acked on the final line.
 These are part of Storm's reliability API for guaranteeing no data loss and will be explained later in this tutorial.

 The `cleanup` method is called when a Bolt is being shutdown and should cleanup any resources that were opened.
 There's no guarantee that this method will be called on the cluster: for example, if the machine the task is running on blows up, there's no way to invoke the method.
-The `cleanup` method is intended for when you run topologies in [local mode](Local-mode.html) (where a Storm cluster is simulated in the process), and you want to be able to run and kill many topologies without suffering any resource leaks.
+The `cleanup` method is intended for when you run topologies in [local mode](Local-mode.html) (where a Storm cluster is simulated in a process), and you want to be able to run and kill many topologies without suffering any resource leaks.

 The `declareOutputFields` method declares that the `ExclamationBolt` emits 1-tuples with one field called "word".